girlguidinghertfordshire/ggherts/_events/2023-11-03-peak-district-social-walking.md

 This weekend can also be attended by those wanting to complete the [Girlguiding walking scheme levels 1 and 2 training and assessment](/training/level-2-walking-scheme-training-and-assessment/) - see the training page for details of this option.

-If you'd like to chat about the possibilities, have questions or would like to book a place, email your Anglia walking lead volunteers via <walking@girlguiding-anglia.org.uk>
+If you'd like to chat about the possibilities, have questions email your Anglia walking lead volunteers via <walking@girlguiding-anglia.org.uk>